iman2001-ie/War/README.md

   - Players can draw cards.
   - Resolve ties ("War") following the game's rules.
   - Determine the overall winner.

+**Game Overview:**

+"War" is a classic two-player card game that is simple yet exciting.
+The objective is to win the most number of rounds!

+## Rules and Gameplay

+### Pre-game Notes:

+- The Ace is the highest-ranked card in this game.
+- The suits are ranked differently as well.
+Here are the suits from strongest to weakest:

+  - Clubs - 4 points
+  - Diamonds - 3 points
+  - Hearts - 2 points
+  - Spades - 1 point

+### Setup:

+- A standard 52-card deck is divided equally between two players.
+- Each player receives their stack of cards, face down.

+### Gameplay:

+**The Deal:**

+- Players simultaneously reveal the top card of their stack.
+- The player with the higher-ranked card (the higher-number card) wins that round of the game.

+**Ties ("War"):**

+- If the revealed cards are of equal rank, a "war" is declared.
+- Then, the player with the higher-ranked suit wins that round of the game.

+**Winning the Game:**

+- The game continues until there are no more cards left.
+- The player with the most won rounds wins the game.

 ## Credit